printezisn/pandemiccms/README.md

 If you need to generate a new value for `secret_key_base`, you can do it by running `rails secret`.

 Also, you can generate different configuration for production by running `EDITOR=<editor> rails credentials:edit --environment production`.
-This will generate a new `production.key` file whose value needs to be stored on the server in a secure way (e.g. environment variable).
+This will generate a new `production.key` file whose value needs to be stored on the server in a secure way.

 **3. Create the database**: